 So, what is the current point of the company vetting evolution?
 How does it feel to be vetted at Lemon.io — and what parts does the process entail now?

 First, the recruitment department checks the developers’ CVs and background (LinkedIn, forums, etc.).
-If the background is clear and promising, the matching specialists invite devs to the online interview.
+The matching specialists invite devs to the online interview if their background is clear and promising.
 At the interview, the soft skills and language proficiency are checked.

-After the soft skills, references, and language check, comes the technical screening.
-It is in this sphere of vetting the difference between Coding Ninjas and Lemon.io is probably the most drastic.
+After the soft skills, references, and language check comes the technical screening.
+In this sphere of vetting, the difference between Coding Ninjas and Lemon.io is probably the most drastic.

 Right from the start, it’s worth mentioning that Lemon.io’s technical interviewers are our external contractors.
 We hire them just as we hire devs they’re interviewing, and monitor their job success according to clients’ satisfaction.Kate Leshchyshyn, Head of Sales at Lemon.io